JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 		Unstoppable Force: Tackle doesn't interrupt sprint.

 * Grenade Hotkey
-	Press a hotkey to quickly equip and prepare an explosive, then release it to throw it.
+	Press a hotkey to quickly equip and prepare an explosive, then release to throw it.
 Another hotkey is used to cycle throw the different throwables in the players inventory.
 Besides mentioned explosives, thrown weapons are supported as well.

 * Variable Zoom for scoped weapons